MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d7--efs-fatal-error.md

 ## Cause
 -----

-An EFS error condition has occured such that cannot be handled without data loss or data corruption.
+An EFS error condition has occurred such that cannot be handled without data loss or data corruption.

 ## Resolution
 -----